13 leek companion plants and what you should avoid

 Broccoli flourishes in diverse growing conditions.
 Thriving in well-drained soil enriched with organic matter, it adapts to pH levels ranging from slightly acidic to neutral.
 Adequate moisture and sunlight support vigorous growth and abundant yields.
 Belonging to the Brassicaceae family, alongside esteemed companions like kale and cabbage, broccoli embodies the natural abundance and beauty found within the garden's embrace.

-Planting these plants next to leek have huge negative effects on the development of your plant.
+Planting these plants next to leek has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your leek.
 Because of these negative effects, we don’t recomment growing the plants below next to your leek.

 Onion